dsrw/enu/README.md

 forward 1..5 # Convert to a random int between 1 and 5, then convert the int to a float
 ```

-The `in` operator can be used between two numbers to test for random chance, for example:
+The `in` operator can be used between two numbers to test for random chance.
+For example:

 ```nim
 if 1 in 2: